-This is the starting assumption behind the Building Capacity to Use Research Evidence Programme (BCURE), a £13 million initiative by the UK Department for International Development (DFID) that runs from 2013-2017.
-The BCURE programme aims to increase the capacity of policy makers to use research more effectively, through building the skills, incentives and systems required to access, appraise and apply evidence in decision making.
+This was the headline finding from Itad’s three-year realist evaluation of the Building Capacity to Use Research Evidence Programme (BCURE), a £15.7 million initiative funded by the UK Department for International Development (DFID) from 2013-2017.
+BCURE aimed to increase the capacity of policymakers to use research more effectively, through building the skills, incentives and systems required to access, appraise and apply evidence in decision making.

 BCURE Findings and Publications